Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

 Eurail is not a train operator and there no special 'Eurail' trains.
-You use the regular scheduled trains run by the participating train operators, the same trains that we Europeans travel on.
+You use the regular scheduled trains run by the participating train operators, the same trains we Europeans travel on.

 -